franferron07/SGE-DDS-2018/README.md

 # Equipo-03

 ### Generate executable jar
 Ensure that `persistence.xml` is referencing RDS instance db and not `localhost:3306/`.
-RDS endpoint must be commented in the file.
+RDS endpoint should be commented in the file, uncomment it and comment the localhost jbdc and password.

 To deploy a fat jar (jar with dependences) simply run in the project directory:
 ```